mohanmca/cassandra_playground/README.md

     -   dclocal_read-repair_chance
 -   Nodetool repair - externally triggered

-## Dropped Mutation vs Repair
+## (Section: Repair) - Dropped Mutation vs Repair

-## If 10 nodes equally sharing data with RF=3, if we try to repair 'nodetool repair on node-3', How many node will be involved in repair?
+## (Section: Repair) - If 10 nodes equally sharing data with RF=3, if we try to repair 'nodetool repair on node-3', How many node will be involved in repair?

 -   5 nodes.
 -   Node-3 will replicate its data to 2 other nodes (N3 (primary) + N4